NUS-TRAIL/SynthRL/README.md

 Please export your Google API key for the synthesizer model.
 For Qwen model evaluation, please use vLLM or any OpenAI-compatible API that supports Qwen models.

-After synthesis is complete, convert the format for R1 training:
+After synthesis is complete, convert the format for RL training:
 ```bash
 python convert_format_for_r1.py --input_path [YOUR_SYNTHESIZED_DATA_NAME]
 ```